 “Of course.
 It was beautiful.
 I’m just surprised you shared it with me.”

 “Yeah, well…” Amar abruptly stopped.
 Even though he had nothing to say, Jon saw that Amar’s dark eyes remained fixed on him.
 It was ridiculous, but he did have the sensation that he was actually seeing Amar for the first time, from the small, u-shaped scar on his left cheek to the flicks of gray in his black beard to the occasional dark brown freckles on his skin.
-He noticed he bore more than a slight resemblance to Kutalu herself.
+He noticed he actually did bear a slight resemblance to Kutalu herself.